sqmedeiros/antlr2peg/grammars/dot/README.md

 3. Unique tokens: a b b / a : b (assuming ":" is a unique token, a : b should come first)
 4. Put first the alternative that match tokens not matched by the other one (token path): A B / A C, where B matches all tokens matched by C and some others.
+5. Do nothing

+In case criterias 1 and 3 can be applied, they should always produce a correct result.
+On the other hand, the application of criterias 2 and 4 may produce incorect results.

 ## DOT-auto.lua